 Treating Substance Abuse in Older Adults

-The treatment dynamic for older adults differs slightly than those targeted for treating individuals in a younger age group, primarily because older adults, despite their addiction, commonly have physical or cognitive health issues that require special attention.
+The treatment dynamic for older adults differs slightly from those targeted for treating individuals in a younger age group, primarily because older adults, despite their addiction, commonly have physical or cognitive health issues that require special attention.

 Not only is it common for older adults to enter a treatment facility with their addiction and other health issues, but they are quickly becoming the largest demographic in the United States.
 This can become difficult for treatment centers because they may not have enough room for the growing population of addicts and alcoholics seeking treatment.

 Also, in regards to treatment facilities, substance abuse among older adults requires a knowledgeable staff.
-There are many factors that go into treating an older individual who suffers from addiction.
+There are many factors that go into creating an older individual who suffers from addiction.
 It can become complicated due to health issues, overall mental state, and certain medications they may be prescribed at the time of entering treatment.